far-rainbow/php-watermark/README.md

 --------------
 # php-watermark
 PHP script to watermark JPEG,GIF and PNG pictures.
 Also you might use it as PHP/GD-lib benchmark tool.
+- For example:
-For example my server result is ~8.5 seconds.
+-- my Hezner test server result is ~8.5 seconds.
 For benchmarking and test there are some private Sony-A77 pictures added into repository.
 Excuse me for such a huge data =) Best wishes!
+-- my Intel Xeon 5320 (4 cores, 8 Gb) do this script with current file setup in ~40 seconds on Win7 + PHP 5.6

 ## USAGE:
 <p>